 We’ll explore innovations that are changing the game; identify modern materials that improve performance and aid protection; and model the structures of polymers.

 Each week, there will be hands-on kitchen experiments for you to complete, aimed to help bring the subjects to life and introduce scientific practical skills.
 Some experiments involve hot temperatures so younger learners may need supervision.
 As per FutureLearn’s terms and conditions - if you are under 13, you must ask an adult to create an account using their own name and communicate in discussions on your behalf.
 All of the experiments can be carried out with items you would find in a typical kitchen and we provide a shopping list before you start.
 Each week, one of the activities will be linked to a competition, so you have the opportunity to win an exciting prize!

 At times, you will see reference to some recent high profile research, which is included to help emphasise the importance of the topics we will cover.
 We also have the opportunity to discuss current research at the end of each week in ‘Andy’s weekly cafe’ - you can suggest topics (each week, before noon on Thursday) for a short video that we will compile at the end of each week.

 In places, you may find the content is challenging, as it is aimed to stretch those of you studying a pre-university chemistry course (look out for extension activities).
 To help you get to grips with the underlying chemistry, we have included ‘tools of the trade’ sections.
 However, please don’t worry if you struggle with these sections - you will still be able to make good progress with the course as a whole.
+Our course aims to provide something for everyone!
 The key thing we are looking for is motivation and an enthusiasm to explore, experiment and contribute.

 Everyday Chemistry Collage - A unique end-of-course keepsake